juanmait/seedjs/README.md

 that outside this monorepo every one should work just fine as any other normal package do.

+**IMPORTANT: There is a pre-configured vscode workspace (`seedjs.code-workspace`).
+It is very recommended to use this workspace in order to have propped linting in the IDE!**

 ## Features

 All the setups above includes: